christianmolnar/observatory/DESIGN_DOCUMENT.md

 #### Option A: File-Based (Recommended for Start)
 - Markdown files for content
 - JSON for image metadata
+- Images loaded dynamically from folders for all galleries
 - Git-based workflow
 - Easy to version control